 Some people say that travelling tends to stop once you have a baby.
-Certainly, a lot of things do change but with our daughter turning 9 months old, we decided to head off to the USA for a month in a family campervan.
-We thought it would be the perfect time to start travelling with her as she had just begun interacting with us, but wasn't yet crawling or walking around.
+Certainly, a lot of things do change but with our daughter turning 9 months old, we decided to head off to a road trip in the USA for a month in a family campervan.
+We thought it would be the perfect time to start travelling with her, as she had just begun interacting with us, but wasn't yet crawling or walking around.

 We collected our car in San Diego and drove through Los Angeles where most people will stop here and visit Hollywood, Beverly Hills or the many theme parks.
 The beach between Santa Monica and Venice is great and I certainly recommend a sunset walk here if you’re staying locally.